 Your commercial building’s automatic fire sprinkler system is the first line of defense when fire breaks out.
 Fire sprinklers can control a fire and keep it small while protecting occupants from harm and saving your business.
 So, how do you know your sprinkler systems will work when needed?
 Do I need to know how to test fire sprinkler systems?

-- Quarterly: control valves, hydraulic nameplates.
+- Quarterly Inspections: control valves, hydraulic nameplates.

 Weekly, Monthly, Annual Fire Sprinkler Inspections

-A designated staff member who is trained in the proper NFPA25 Standards and local code compliance may perform weekly inspections.
+A designated staff member who is trained in the proper NFPA25 Standards and local code compliance may perform weekly fire sprinkler inspections.
 This person should check for normal air and water pressure on the dry, pre-action, and deluge systems gauges.
 He or she will also make sure control valves are not leaking or locked, that they are sealed and open.

-Monthly, your on-site fire protection person should look at the wet pipe systems gauges, confirm water pressure is maintained and that there are no signs of physical damage.
+During monthly inspections, your on-site fire protection person should look at the wet pipe systems gauges, confirm water pressure is maintained and that there are no signs of physical damage.
 Alarm valves should also be inspected for physical issues.

 When to Perform Fire Sprinkler Maintenance & Testing

 In addition to regular inspections, fire sprinkler system maintenance and testing are also vital pieces of the overall process.
 A test is a more involved physical check to make sure the fire sprinkler system not only looks like it’s functioning, but actually works as it should.
 Routine maintenance and repair are critical to keep your fire sprinklers in good working condition.

-Fire Sprinkler System Testing Timeline
+Fire Sprinkler Testing Timeline:

 Quarterly, semi-annual, and annual fire sprinkler system testing and tagging must be performed and documented by a licensed technician in accordance with NFPA25 and your AHJ.
 Inspection tags for fire sprinkler systems must be current.